 Great Talent do not Whine – They Leave

 Managers take note – part of your job is to ensure that your good employees stay.
-These are your star performers, who bring you their creativity and overall great talent, which increases your sales.
+These star performers bring you their creativity and overall great talent, which increases your sales.
 However, they are not there only to impress you, the rest of the team, and your clients.
-Have you considered what it would mean if they leave?
+Have you considered what it would mean if they left?

 What you may not envisage is that your great talent will not complain.
-They will keep doing their work until one day; they simply submit their resignation.
+They will keep doing their work until one day, they submit their resignation.

 The day they quit and leave.

-Where other employees will make a ruckus, your great talent will not always do that.
+Where other employees make a stew, your great talent will not always do that.
 Even though they will speak the truth, they will not speak only for themselves.
 Their true concerns and complaints will be hidden.
 They talk with their feet by getting up and leaving.
-More so, they are fully aware of their worth and will find an alternative employer who will value them.
+They are more aware of their worth and will find an alternative employer to value them.

 Reasons for leaving

-Besides management issues such as micromanagement and not being offered training to learn new skills, lack of support is one of the top reasons for disgruntlement.
-As others leave, the worker in question has taken on more duties, or the workload has increased, and so too have their tasks.
-A psychological pattern starts developing in which, despite being very valuable to the business, your top talent starts to dislike the company, its culture, and the manager’s behaviour.
-One day they will have had enough – and then they leave.
+Besides management issues such as micromanagement and lack of training to learn new skills, lack of support is one of the top reasons for disgruntlement.
+As others leave, the worker takes on more duties, or the workload increases, and so do their tasks.
+A psychological pattern starts developing in which, despite being very valuable to the business, your top talent dislikes the company, its culture, and the manager’s behavior.
+One day, they will have had enough – and then they leave.

 How do you stop your great talent from leaving?